Are you thinking of living in Chelmsford?

 Three Essex regions had also been named among the best areas to live in the East, with Chelmsford also seeing off competition from popular areas such as Chesterton in Cambridge as well as Norwich.

-Despite not achieving the top spot in 2019, Chelmsford still ranked amongst the top 10 places to live, showing its continued success in representing Essex as its only city.
+Despite not achieving the top spot, Chelmsford still ranked amongst the top 10 places to live, showing its continued success in representing Essex as its only city.

 Location and connections.

-This is where Chelmsford shines particularly brightly, providing an amazing commuting time of just 34 minutes directly to London Liverpool Street station.
+Chelmsford stands out in this regard because it offers an incredible commute time of just 34 minutes to London Liverpool Street station.

 The pro-active approach taken by Chelmsford council both before and after becoming a city is certainly a driving force behind its prosperity.